awsdocs/amazon-sagemaker-developer-guide/doc_source/rstudio-launcher.md

 1. Select Start Session\.

 1. After your session has been created, you can start it by selecting the name\.
+**Note**
+If you receive a warning that there is a version mismatch between your RSession and RStudioServerPro apps, then you must upgrade the version of your RStudioServerPro app\.
+For more information, see [Upgrade the RStudio Version ](rstudio-version.md)\.

 ## Suspend your RSessions<a name="rstudio-launcher-suspend"></a>